Our Approach

 Throughout my life, food has always been something to love and something to enjoy.
 From family parties to watching cooking shows to trying new restaurants - mealtimes were always cherished.
 As we grow older, the relationships we have with food and our bodies tend to become more complicated.

-For me, being a dietitian means understanding how to nourish your body in a way that feels good for you.
-Nutrition is meant to be individualized and there is no one right (or wrong) way to eat.
+For me, being a dietitian means understanding how to nourish yourself in a way that feels good for you.
+I practice from a HAES ® framework and am a fat positive provider.
+This means I understand that nutrition is meant to be individualized and there is no one right (or wrong) way to eat- just like there is no one right or wrong way to have a body.
 The best part of my career is being able to help people build a peaceful relationship with food and their bodies!

 Martin Luther King Jr Community Hospital, Clinical Dietitian, Los Angeles, CA, 2018-2019